GoldScorpion69/LBS/README.md

 A little more explanation, the robots in a certain sidequests reactivate every 3 **Game Hours** by default, and you have to do a _lot_ of backtracking.
 In real life terms that's about every hour.
 So if you don't wanna be killing a lot of the same stuff over and over, increase this number.
 Granted, a lot of the tension of this mod is how terrifying the Gilded are, so there's that.

-## Cathedral Weathers ##

-This is pretty much up to you, whether you like stuff to be real dark or real bright.
-Configure it as you see fit.
-I would recommend disabling the _Configuration Spell_ since all it does is clog up your magic menu.
-All the _World View_ stuff on the right did nothing under my previous ENB but now it works.
-Read the descriptions and make the Skyrim lighting you always wanted.
-Keep in mind, increases of only one or two points make **huge** differences.

 ## Complete Alchemy